-If you were to force it into a small compartment, the inner reinforcements would fail and you would have a very difficult time getting it back to its original shape afterwards.
+If you were to force it into a small compartment, the inner reinforcements would fail, and you would have a very difficult time getting it back to its original shape afterward.

 That being said, this hat is excellent for water sport and trekking precisely because of the staunch water protection from that brim–the fabric is also UPF 50+ rated, so you can spend a day under the blazing worry less about burning or skin damage.